iamsuzon/news-aggregator/README.md

 ### Now run the following command to install the composer dependencies:

+1. ` docker exec -it news-aggregator-web-1 composer config process-timeout 1200 `
-` docker exec -it news-aggregator-web-1 composer update `
+2. ` docker exec -it news-aggregator-web-1 composer update `

 ### Now run the following command to generate the application key: